AlvaroHernandezRomero/Vocoder/README.md

 ![](interfaz%20Vocoder.PNG)

 # Bugs
-The main bugs in this project are a buzz noise that sound in the output when the modulation is made, and a widely computational charge.
+There are two bugs in this project are a buzz noise that sound in the output when the modulation is made, and a widely computational charge.
 Both bugs will be solved in the next update and moreover the graphical interface will be improved .

 # License